intermine/neo4j/README.md

 # Neo4j

 Project to develop Neo4j as the backing store for InterMine.
-Hosted on Heroku at http://intermine-neo4jwebapp.herokuapp.com/.
+Hosted at http://intermine-neo4jwebapp.herokuapp.com/.

 This repository contains following two sub-projects.